screepers/screeps-launcher/README.md

   ```
 5. Open a shell to folder
 6. Run `screeps-launcher`
-7. If you installed `screepsmod-mongo`, run `npx screeps cli` in another shell, and run `system.resetAllData()` to init the DB.
+7. If you installed `screepsmod-mongo`, run `screeps-launcher cli` in another shell, and run `system.resetAllData()` to init the DB.
 It completes instantly, restart the server after.
 8. Done!

-You can use `npx screeps cli` in the same folder for CLI access
+You can use `screeps-launcher cli` in the same folder for CLI access

+### Other options

+There are several extra arguments that can be used to manage the install:
+`screeps-launcer apply` Applies the current config.yml without starting the server.
+`screeps-launcer upgrade` Upgrades all packages (screeps, mods, bots, etc)
+`screeps-launcer cli` Launch a screeps cli

 ## Docker